linda-zheng/OSA_webapp/README.md

 ## Final thoughts

 This webapp was made over the course of a weekend.
 It was an interesting challenge.
 I had the opportunity to tryout a framework (Flask) that I've never used before.
 I also played around with the CanvasJS library.
 Some cool features include the ability to read values from the plot and selecting portions of the graph to zoom into.
+Finally, a version of this webapp has been deployed to heroku; you can find it [here](https://osa-webapp.herokuapp.com/).